MECH0023 Dynamics and Control

-To provide students with understanding of issues involved in creating models of real mechanical systems; to provide experience of dynamic, vibrational and resonant behaviour; and to investigate strategies to improve dynamic response and control vibration, and stabilise inherently unstable systems.
+This module provides students with understanding of issues involved in creating models of real mechanical systems.
+It provides experience of dynamic, vibrational and resonant behaviour, and investigates strategies to improve dynamic response and control vibration, and stabilise inherently unstable systems.
+Students become familiar with analysis of dynamic systems and the methods to control them.

-- Modelling of dynamic systems using linear Laplace transfer functions.
+- Modelling of dynamic systems using ordinary differential equations and linear Laplace transfer functions.

 - Accounting for non-linearity in models.